Clepalitto/Kalender/README.md

 Then, you just need to enter the data the programm asks for, and let it run !

-It will generate the year, and after this process is complete, you can just type `Ctrl+F` to find which on which day your birthday is falling (that's just an example)
+It will generate the year, and after this process is complete, you can just type `Ctrl+F` and type the year to find on which day your birthday is falling (that's just an example)

 ## About *contributing*